Stade des Costières

-The Stade des Costières is a former football stadium in Nîmes, France.
+The Stade des Costières is an abandoned football stadium in Nîmes, France.
 Having a capacity of 18,364 people, it was the home of Nîmes Olympique from 1989 to 2022.

-Closure and redevelopment
+Closure

+On June 25, 2019, the stadium was sold by the city of Nîmes to club president Rani Assaf for €8 million.
+It was planned that the stadium would be demolished and rebuilt, with the new ground accommodating 15,100 spectators in comparison to the current 18,482.